-Unlike its more explosive sequel, Ridley Scott’s Alien does more with less.
+Unlike its more explosive sequel, Ridley Scott’s Alien does more with less in this epic thriller movie.
 At the time of its release, posters for Alien warned “In space no one can hear you scream,” and it was an apt description of how Scott uses the space setting to isolate his characters and make their plight seem that much more hopeless.
 The small crew of the Nostromo is stalked by a nearly unkillable alien beast.
 As nightmarish as the monstrous alien is — both when it famously bursts out of Kane’s (John Hurt) chest and once it’s fully and horrifically grown — the real story of Alien is the tension and paranoia building in the Nostromo‘s crew members.
 The suspense builds to a terrifying crescendo, and the alien — designed by Swiss artist H.R.
 Giger — looks like something pulled directly from your darkest dreams.

 With Earth on its last few gasps of breath, Dr. Joseph Cooper (Matthew McConaughey), Dr. Amelia Brand (Anne Hathaway), and others are recruited for the desperate search for humanity’s new home.
 The heroes pay dearly for their journey.
 When they reach a planet orbiting a Black Hole, years pass for their loved ones back home in the span of seconds for the protagonists.
 Interstellar isn’t something to put on for noise in the background.
-Visually beautiful and thought provoking, the film deals with complex questions of both science and philosophy that can make it difficult to penetrate at times.
-While the end result is the relatively hokie message of “love conquers all,” the journey to that message is as much a mesmerizing odyssey as Stanley Kubrick’s 2001.
+Visually beautiful and thought-provoking, the film deals with complex questions of both science and philosophy that can make it difficult to penetrate at times.
+While the end result is the relatively generic message of “love conquers all,” the journey to that message is as much a mesmerizing odyssey as Stanley Kubrick’s 2001.

-- The 20 best movies on HBO Max right now
+- The 31 best sci-fi movies on Netflix right now

-- The best family movies on Netflix right now
+- The 50 best movies on Netflix right now

-- The 30 best movies on Disney+ right now
+- The best shows on Netflix right now (January 2022)

-- The 35 best movies on HBO right now
+- The best TV shows on Amazon Prime Video right now